matiboux/Oli/README.md

 **Community is everything!**
 Support me, suggest me anything!

-You're a developer?
-You can create your own addon for Oli, [here's how](#).

 ### Start using it

-[Download the latest release](https://github.com/OliFramework/Oli/releases/latest) and extract Oli on your web server.
+[Download the latest release](https://github.com/OliFramework/Oli/releases/latest), extract Oli on your web server and configure your website!
-Let's check **config.json** now!
-Need help to configure it?
+Need help setting it up?
 [Here's how to get started](https://github.com/OliFramework/Oli/wiki/Get-started).

 Once configuration is done, you can start create your pages in "**content/theme/...**" directory.
 Put your stylesheets and scripts in "**content/theme/data/...**" directory for an easier access through Oli.

 ### More things

 Want to find addons, pages of the community or their own projects?
 [Here's what they made](https://github.com/OliFramework/Oli/wiki/Created-by-the-community).
+You're a developer?
+You can create your own addon for Oli, [here's how](#).
+Don't forget to **share your creations with us**!

+*Official Oli thing that could helps you*:
 Using a MySQL database with your website?
 You can get the [default Oli SQL file here](#).

-Are you using the account management feature?
-Get the official [Oli login page](https://gist.github.com/matiboux/38f1057947c26b8ccf234da8b47e20b3) now!
+Using the account management feature?
+Get the [official Oli login page](https://gist.github.com/matiboux/38f1057947c26b8ccf234da8b47e20b3) now!

 ### License